External insulation, thermal bridge reduction and windproofing of timber frame and Cross Laminated Timber (CLT) walls and roofs

 Where to use it

-Over studs on the exterior side of timber frame walls and on top of rafters on pitched roofs (at least 12° pitch and in conjunction with Pro Clima Solitex Plus breather membrane).
-It can also be used internally underneath rafters or over studs in timber frame buildings.
+This insulation board is used over studs on the exterior side of timber frame walls and on top of rafters on pitched roofs (at least 12° pitch and in conjunction with Pro Clima Solitex Plus breather membrane).
+Gutex Multitherm can also be used internally underneath rafters or over studs in timber frame buildings.
 When used internally plaster board can go on top.
 It can also be directly installed to external Cross Laminated Timber walls.
 Multitherm is non-load bearing.

 What it does